-- bodyweight exercises often serve as an excuse not to train your legs effectively;
+- bodyweight exercises often serve as an excuse not to train your legs effectively

 Dumbbell and Barbell training

-- gym membership needed;
+- Gym membership

-Back in the day, I had to travel 1 hour in both directions to reach an affordable gym where I can do my routine.
-When you have enthusiasm this is not a problem, but eventually you realize that maybe diversifying your way of training can save you time, which is the most precious commodity.
+Back in the day, I had to travel 1 hour in both directions to reach an affordable gym.
+When you have enthusiasm this is not a problem, but eventually, you will realize that diversifying your way of training can save you time – the most precious commodity.

-- People use barbell training as an excuse to get fat;
+- People use barbell training as an excuse to get fat.

 - Too much hype and propaganda.